IVYMWAI/PayStats/README.md

 This project is a step to step process on how to use python for data analysis.

-The purpose of this project is to check whether amount of  salary one receives is affected by one's gender,education level,job title and years of experience.
+The purpose of this project is to check whether amount of  salary one receives is influenced by one's gender,education level,job title and years of experience.

-The dataset used in this project was downloaded from kaggle datasets.Here is the link to access the data https://www.kaggle.com/datasets/veronikanikaaa/salary-data-based-on-country-and-race/data.
+The dataset used in this project was downloaded from kaggle datasets.

-I am going to utilise python libraries to clean the data,data transformation,data analysis and data visualization.
+Here is the link to access the data <https://www.kaggle.com/datasets/veronikanikaaa/salary-data-based-on-country-and-race/data>.

+Python libraries will be utilized for data cleaning, transformation, analysis, and visualization.

-The aim of this project is to see how salary is distributed ,based on education level, race, country, years of experience, age and gender.
+The aim of this project is to analyze salary distribution based on education level, race, country, years of experience, age, and gender

 ## STEPS INVOLVED